 Is a Shetland Pony also a Miniature Horse?

 No. They are fundamentally different animals.
 Both have small bodies, but Shetland ponies are taller than Miniature horses.
 This is a common belief because most modern Miniature horses in North America contain Falabella lineage, a small breed of selectively-bred offspring of small Shetland ponies crossed with small Thoroughbreds developed in Argentina beginning in 1845 and imported to California in 1962.
 They were bred with an eye on creating the smallest horse possible.

 Today, Shetland ponies have a more compact and muscular body than Miniature horses.
 Shetland ponies have shorter necks than Miniature horses.
 Shetland ponies have rough, long, and prominent manes and tails, whereas Miniatures have smooth manes and tails.
 The Shetland pony has rough and thick hide while the Miniature horse’s coat is smooth.
 Their uses are different, as Miniatures are more like indoor pets, but Shetland ponies are outdoor workers.

 Shetland ponies have small heads and ears, with dark, intelligent eyes.
 A notable characteristic of the Shetland pony is their confident, courageous, and sometimes “cheeky” temperament.
 Because they’re so intelligent, they need to be well-trained or they can be spoiled.

 Horses and ponies are herd animals and used to living as part of a group.
 They feel more secure in the company of other equines and in familiar surroundings.
-They are timid by nature and their natural reaction to danger is to flee.

 For more information, visit: